ajxs/yamaha_dx97/README.md

 This is not a patch for the existing DX9 firmware, it is an entirely new firmware ROM.
 It has been assembled from the original binary, together with code from the DX7's V1.8 ROM, as well as new code written from scratch.

+**Where to get the ROM**

+You can download the pre-compiled ROM binary from the [Releases](https://github.com/ajxs/yamaha_dx97) tab on the [Yamaha DX9/7 Github page](https://github.com/ajxs/yamaha_dx97/releases).
+For more information on how to install the ROM in your DX9, see the entry in the FAQ below.
+If you would like to try this firmware ROM, but you're unable to flash this ROM to an EPROM chip yourself, feel free to contact me (@ajxs) directly.

 ### New Features:
 * Makes the DX9 able to play DX7 patches.
 * Restores the use of all six operators.